leonomar8/library-management/deployment/w6_cloud_front_route53_ssl/README.md

-# Week 5: Cloud Formation and 3 Tier Architecture
+# Week 6: Cloud Front, Route 53 and SSL Certificates
 This module focuses on designing and deploying a **highly available 3-Tier Architecture** on AWS for the Library Management System — a backend API developed with FastAPI that manages books, users, and borrowing operations using full CRUD functionality.

 The project evolves from local container testing to a **production-grade cloud deployment** using: